 • Tax evasion (remember Al Capone),

 • Willful failure to file a return, supply information, or pay any tax due,

 • Fraud and false statements, or

 • Preparing and filing a fraudulent return.

-If you have been contacted by the IRS or your state's Department of Taxation, or have received tax liens, levies or notices of IRS intention to do so, contact us without delay for a free confidential initial half-hour tax consultation.
+If you have been contacted by the IRS or your state's Department of Taxation, or have received tax liens, levies or notices of IRS intention to do so, contact us without delay for a free confidential initial tax consultation.